CCI-MOC/esi/docs/source/usage/new_user_guide.rst

 Configuring Your Networks
 -------------------------

-Your ESI installation may have networks available for use.
+Your ESI installation may have networks available for use; for example, the `provisioning` network will often already be created by the operator.
 However you may also want to configure private networks, accessible only by your project.
 For details on the options available, read the `documentation regarding private networks`_ and talk to your ESI operator.

 Configuring and Deploying Your Nodes
 ------------------------------------